nowakpawel/game-board/README.md

 ## Development process
 I've tried to keep TDD behaviour and show it via git commits history (Test was written first - then implementation of features).
+During development process I had 3 main goals:
+- Keep project as simple as possible
+- Show a sample of my Jva skills
+- Trying to keep project open for new features

+I hope I've achieved that :)

 ## Additional
 I've also added additional branch _**tests**_ where I added additional spring dependencies to create endpoints for testing application :)